 History of Mission San Juan Bautista: 1797 to 1827

 In 1797, Father Junipero Serra led a Roman Catholic pilgrimage to bring Christianity to the wilderness in California.
 For the location, he and the Franciscans chose a site at the foot of the Gavilan Mountains near the El Camino Real, which they named San Juan Bautista Mission after Saint John the Baptist.
 The site was chosen because it promised an "abundant harvest of souls" in the San Juan Valley.
-In late spring, Spanish Corporal Juan Ballesteros and five men came, and in a month they erected a chapel, houses for themselves and the padres, and a granary.
+In late spring, Spanish Corporal Juan Ballesteros and five men came, and in a month they erected a chapel, houses for themselves and the Padres, and a granary.

-Then, only thirteen days after he dedicated San Jose mission, Father Lasuen arrived for the formal San Juan Bautista mission dedication on Saturday, June 24, 1797.
+Then, only thirteen days after he dedicated the San Jose mission, Father Lasuen arrived for the formal San Juan Bautista mission dedication on Saturday, June 24, 1797.

 Early Years at San Juan Bautista Mission

-The first baptism at San Juan Bautista was an Indian child about ten years old, with Corporal Ballesteros as sponsor.
+The first baptism at San Juan Bautista was an Indian child about ten years old, with Corporal Ballesteros as a sponsor.
 The first white baptism was the corporal's son and the first funeral, in September, was for his infant son.

 1800 Earthquake at San Juan Bautista Mission